 getting into that "acquired taste" space.

-This pungent sauce made with anchovies and salt is similar to regular fish
+This very pungent sauce made with anchovies and salt similarly to regular

-sauce except it still has ground up anchovies in it.
-It may be similar to the
+fish sauce, except it still has ground up anchovies in it.
+It may be

-Roman allec, we don't know for sure, but most people
+similar to the Roman allec, we don't know for sure.

-Bagoong Monamon.
-It is most widely used with pineapple
+condiments.
+This sauce is most widely used with pineapple and other

 Mam Nem Dipping Sauce (recipe).